A California man was angry a Vietnam veteran grabbed his girlfriend, so he decided to torture and kill the elderly man.

 “I feel like it is just and it is well deserved.
 What Sean Bryant did to Stan Norman, no human being should ever have to endure.
 Ultimately, he will pay with the rest of his life spent in prison,” said Interim Assistant District Attorney Cambria Lisonbee, according to The Union.

 On April 18, 2018, Norman’s family reported the victim missing to the Nevada County Sheriff’s Department in California.
-According to investigators, Bryant had been angry at the victim after the Vietnam veteran who was under the influence of alcohol, grabbed his girlfriend and made inappropriate remarks about his girlfriend and her daughters at a Cascade Shores, California, home.
+According to investigators, Bryant had been angry at the victim after the Vietnam veteran, who was under the influence of alcohol, grabbed his girlfriend and made inappropriate remarks about the woman and her daughters at a home in Cascade Shores, California.